kata198/socket-gatekeeper/README.md

 =================

 Socket Gatekeeper provides a means of password securing and routing arbitrary sockets.
+It can add security to existing services that provide no/weak authentication, and replace several ports to the outside world with a single point of entry.

 It listens on a socket and waits for a connection.
 Upon connection, it sends a 1024-bit RSA public key to the client.
 The client uses this public key to encrypt the password and sends it back over the wire.